-We are also able to offer subject-specific mock interviews, which a followed by detailed feedback on interview technique and subject knowledge.
+We are also able to offer subject-specific mock interviews, which are followed by detailed feedback on interview technique and subject knowledge.

-Additional tutorials are provided on a weekly basis, to take the student beyond the confines of their A-level syllabuses and develop the higher thinking skills they will need to excel in the admissions tests and at interview.
+Additional tutorials are provided on a weekly basis to take the student beyond the confines of their A-level syllabus and develop the higher thinking skills they will need to excel in the admissions tests and at interviews.